development

 Harmony R notebook R markdown example

-This notebook shows how you can use Harmony to find the similarity matrix between two questionnaires: the CBCL and GOASSESS.
-The Harmony project is a data harmonisation project that uses Natural Language Processing to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
+This notebook shows how you can use Harmony to find the similarity matrix between two questionnaires: the Child Behavior Checklist (CBCL) and GOASSESS.
+The Harmony project is an open source data harmonisation project that uses Natural Language Processing to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
 Harmony was developed as a collaboration between Ulster University, University College London, the Universidade Federal de Santa Maria, and Fast Data Science.

 Harmony: Natural Language Processing Tool for Item Harmonisation is now on CRAN